top of page

 The Roots of Intergenerational Trauma

-Trauma can alter the way individuals respond to stress, process emotions, and interact with others.
-When a person experiences a traumatic event, it can lead to a range of psychological issues, including anxiety, depression, and post-traumatic stress disorder (PTSD).
+Trauma can profoundly alter the way individuals respond to stress, process emotions, and interact with others.
+For example, when a person experiences a traumatic event, it can lead to a range of psychological issues, including anxiety, depression, and post-traumatic stress disorder (PTSD).
 These issues can hinder their ability to parent effectively, cultivate healthy relationships, or provide emotional support to their children.

-Research indicates that the effects of trauma can be encoded in the brain and even in our genes.
-For instance, a study conducted on the descendants of Holocaust survivors revealed that these individuals often experienced heightened anxiety and emotional distress, even if they had not directly experienced the trauma themselves.
-This suggests that trauma can leave a biological imprint that influences not only mental health but also physiological responses.
+Research indicates that the effects of trauma may be encoded in the brain and even in our genes.
+A study on the descendants of Holocaust survivors revealed that these individuals often experienced heightened anxiety and emotional distress, even if they had not directly experienced the trauma themselves.
+This suggests that trauma can leave a biological imprint, influencing not only mental health but also physiological responses.

 How Intergenerational Trauma Manifests